ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 - **Evidence thresholds:** Physical evidence, witnesses, or digital corroboration as appropriate.
 - **Investigation process:** Temporary separation with independent, timely review.
 Irreversible measures **only after independent verification**.
-- Allegations found to be intentionally false after thorough independent investigation may result in proportionate accountability measures.
-Any such measures require **high evidentiary standard (clear and convincing evidence of intentional falsehood)**, transparent documentation, and full appeal safeguards.
+- Allegations found to be intentionally false after a thorough independent investigation may result in proportionate accountability measures.
+Any such measures require **high evidentiary standard (clear and convincing evidence of intentional falsehood)**, transparent documentation of the investigative process, and full appeal safeguards.
 - Sanctions for false reporting must be **proportionate, narrowly tailored**, and designed to avoid chilling effects on good-faith reporting.

 ---